 Port Austin is a tiny village located in the state of Michigan.
 With a population of 663 people and just one neighborhood, Port Austin is the 539th largest community in Michigan.

-Port Austin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Port Austin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Austin is a village of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Port Austin who work in management occupations (16.61%), office and administrative support (16.28%), and sales jobs (15.28%).

 There are many members of the armed forces living in Port Austin.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.

-In terms of college education, Port Austin is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.45% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Port Austin is somewhat higher than in the average US city of 21.84%: 26.45% of adults 25 and older in the village have at least a bachelor's degree.

 Port Austin is a very ethnically-diverse village.
 The people who call Port Austin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Austin residents report their race to be White, followed by Black or African-American.
 Port Austin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.84% of the village’s residents.
 Important ancestries of people in Port Austin include German, Polish, Irish, English, and French.